me537saw/product/docs/specs.md

 ## DURABILITY

-Lifetime requirements
-How long should the product last before it is unusable?
+ * Lifetime requirements: How long should the product last before it is unusable?
-Cycles of various sub-systems
-How long should specific parts of the product last?
+ * Cycles of various sub-systems: How long should specific parts of the product last?
-Chemical resistance (sweat, sebum, sunscreen, salt water) Which chemicals should the product resist?
+ * Chemical resistance (sweat, sebum, sunscreen, salt water): Which chemicals should the product resist?

  * UV resistance (sunlight)